NBA shuttering facilities, as more teams face positive tests - WHIZ News

-The NBA has told its teams to close their training and practice facilities to all players and staff starting Friday, a development that came on a day where four more teams revealed they have had players or staff test positive for the coronavirus.
+The number of known coronavirus cases within the NBA doubled to 14 on Thursday, when Marcus Smart of the Boston Celtics pleaded with people to take social distancing more seriously and the league ordered all teams to shutter their training facilities indefinitely.

-The Los Angeles Lakers said Thursday that two of their players tested positive, and Marcus Smart of the Boston Celtics said he tested positive as well.
-Those revelations came after the Philadelphia 76ers said three members of their organization and the Denver Nuggets said someone within their franchise also tested positive.
+Smart revealed that he tested positive and the Los Angeles Lakers said two of their players tested positive as well, bringing the number of players who have acquired the virus to 10.
+The Philadelphia 76ers said three members of their organization tested positive and the Denver Nuggets said someone within their franchise was positive as well.

-The Lakers, 76ers and Nuggets all opted to not identify those who tested positive.
-The 76ers and Nuggets also did not reveal if the positive tests were linked to a player, coach or another level of staff.
+The 76ers and Nuggets did not say if the affected people were players, coaches or other staff.

+“I’ve had no symptoms and I feel great,” Smart said on Twitter.
+“But the younger generation in our country MUST self distance.
+This is not a joke.
+Not doing so is selfish.
+Together we can beat this, but we must beat it together by being apart for a short while.”

+The league wants its teams to keep distance as well.
+Earlier Thursday, the NBA sent a memo to teams telling them to close their training and practice facilities to all players and staff — plus recommending that players “take aggressive measures to avoid contact with others and remain home as much as possible, leaving only for essential activities.”

 Smart said he waited five days for his test results.

-“I’ve been self-quarantined since the test, thank goodness,” Smart said on Twitter.
+“I’ve been self-quarantined since the test, thank goodness,” Smart tweeted.
 “COVID-19 must be taken with the highest level of seriousness.
 I know it’s a #1 priority for our nations health experts, & we must get more testing ASAP.”

 As recently as Monday, the NBA was telling teams that individual workouts could take place at team facilities using what the league called the “one player, one coach, one basket” rule.
 Now, that’s not even permitted.
 If players are going to work out during the league’s shutdown, they’ll have to do it at home or some other private facility.
 Public facilities, like gyms or college courts — many of which are closed anyway — aren’t permitted to be used by NBA players under the league’s coronavirus policy.